concur/developer.concur.com/src/api-reference/direct-connects/hotel-service-2/Headers.markdown

 layout: reference
 ---

 SAP Concur will send the user-name and password in both the HTTP header and the SOAP header.
-IF the user-name and password generates an authentication error, then SAP Concur expects an HTTP 403 response.
+If the username and password generates an authentication error, then SAP Concur expects an HTTP 403 response.

 * [HTTP Headers](#http)
 * [Soap Header](#soap)